 She has ample experience in producing exhibitions and events, including curatorial work and project management, has vast and successful experience in personal and collective application writing for bodies like the Arts Council of Ireland and local councils.
-She has participated in portfolio reviews, acted as visiting lecturer, and also worked in an editorial capacity and translation for artists and other arts professionals, including work for The Routledge Guide to Photography and Visual Culture.
-Most recently, she curated the 2021 edition of PhotoIreland Festival, and was on the jury for the International Photography Grant and Le Mois de la Photo Grenoble.
+She has participated in portfolio reviews, acted as visiting lecturer, including the National College of Art and Design, and also worked in an editorial capacity and translation for artists and other arts professionals, including work for The Routledge Guide to Photography and Visual Culture and Fotomuseum Antwerp's Trigger Magazine.

 Personal Practice